KAANVOLKAN05/GPGPU_Research/ResearchDiary.md

 ### More colors
 1. I implemented the log log equation to the cpu
 2. I also tried to do some work on bettering the color pallaate but it was very bad.
 I seem to not be able to get a nice graph.

+### Meeting Notes:

+1. In 2 weeks, I join the meeting for the turbiditiy stuff
+2.